 A Bitcoin Automatic Teller Machine sells Bitcoin in exchange for paper currency.
-Some machines can also dispense fiat.
+Some machines can also dispense altcoins and fiat.

 In August 2017, a group of Bitcoin enthusiasts changed the consensus rules of Bitcoin, particularly those governing the block size.
 As only a few miners and participants joined them, the network permanently forked.
 Everybody who held Bitcoin before the fork received an equal amount of Bitcoin Cash (known as an airdrop), which can be traded on other exchanges.